 How often do you actually consider the reasons you run the reports you choose to run?
 For many staffing professionals, the answer is, “Because we’ve always done it that way.”

 Your reports should be serving a purpose.
-If you don’t know why you’re running a report, you can’t possibly optimise it to be more efficient.
+If you don’t know why you’re running a report, you can’t possibly optimize it to be more efficient.
 Determine the purpose of your reports, and then ensure that your reports are actually accomplishing that goal.
 Do you tracks candidates placed on a monthly basis because it makes sense to do so, or because it’s the default setting in your reporting solution?
 Is there a metric you don’t track that you should be tracking?
 Do you regularly collect data that you never use?